vladsm/adventofcode-runner/README.md

-# adventofcode-runner
+# Advent of Code runner

-Solvers runner for the Advent of Code puzzles (https://adventofcode.com)
+This library provides helper API to write and run [Advent of Code](https://adventofcode.com) puzzle solving code on .NET platform.